hedgehog125/LANFS/README.md

 Because it would be really insecure and a nightmare to maintain, there's no online version of this.
 If you just want to see it in action though, I made a [demo video](https://youtu.be/qGhvlKtixlc).

 # Introduction
+LANFS stands for LAN File Sharer, and is a web app for easily sharing files over your LAN.
+I made it using SvelteKit (a new metaframework) for the frontend and Express (a Node.js server framework) for the backend.

-My inspiration for this project was mainly just so it could be a simpler version of a more complicated project I have planned.
-But I guess it also makes an occasional task I have to do easier.
-Before, I would have to host a local HTTP server in a folder, connect to it and find the file within the folder.
-But now it's something that's already set up on my raspberry pi.
-Although it's a bit slower due to having to go via it.
+I made it as a proof of concept for another more complicated project and also to make the occasional task I have of transferring large files easier.
+Previously I would have to run a HTTP server every time and connect to it, which was rather annoying.

 # Installation
 Clone or download the repository and install Node.js (and npm) 16.16 or later.
 Some older versions will probably work, but I haven't tested them.